ladan-salimi/Stock_price_prediction/README.md

    - Normalization
    - Encoding stock indices using LableEncoding()

-2. Hyperparameter Optimization using Optuna
+2. Hyperparameter tuning using Optuna

 5. Next Value Prediction (LSTM):
    - LSTM networks are implemented to predict the next day's stock price based on historical data.